joewing/wifiswd/README.md

     homenetwork wpakey homekey
     worknetwork wpakey workkey

-To start the daemon, run "wifiswd if0", where "if0" is the name of your interface.
+To start the daemon, run "wifiswd -i if0", where "if0" is the name of your interface.